Barcelona are top of La Liga - but not for much longer | Goal.com

 Suarez's return to form is undoubtedly timely but whether it will be enough to swing the title race back in Barca's favour is now debatable.

-There were positives to be gleaned from this performance, particularly in the first half.
+There were other positives to be gleaned from this performance, particularly in the first half, as Suarez correctly pointed out.

 Barca were energised by the inclusion of youngsters Ansu Fati and Riqui Puig – just reward for the pair's game-changing efforts against Athletic Club in midweek – and deservedly took the lead 20 minutes in.